bbfrederick/capcalc/docs/index.rst

-.. rapidtide documentation master file, created by sphinx-quickstart on Thu Jun 16 15:27:19 2016.
+.. capcalc documentation master file, created by sphinx-quickstart on Thu Jun 16 15:27:19 2016.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-The pretty html version of this file can be found here: http://rapidtide.readthedocs.io/en/latest/
+The pretty html version of this file can be found here: http://capcalc.readthedocs.io/en/latest/

-Rapidtide
+Capcalc
 ==========
-Rapidtide is a suite of python programs used to perform time delay analysis on functional imaging data to find time lagged correlations between the voxelwise time series and other time series.
+capcalc is a suite of python programs used to perform coactivation pattern analysis on time series data.
+It uses K-Means clustering to find a set of "activation states" that represent the covarying patterns in the data.

 .. toctree::
    :maxdepth: 2

-NOTE
-====
-This is an evolving code base.
-I'm constantly tinkering with it.
-That said, now that I'm releasing this to the world, I'm being somewhat more responsible about locking down stable release points.
-In between releases, however, I'll be messing with things. **It's very possible I could break something while doing this, so check back for status updates if you download the code in between releases**.
-I've finally become a little more modern and started adding automated testing, so as time goes by hopefully the "in between" releases will be somewhat more reliable.
-Check back often for exciting new features and bug fixes!

 Introduction
 ============